sumpygump/djangae/docs/environment.md

-# Environment
+# djangae.environment

-You can detect things about your running environment by using the utility functions located in djangae.environment.
+You can detect things about your running environment by using the utility functions located in djangae.environment, and djangae.tasks.environment

 ## djangae.environment.is_production_environment()